 The classes will help the students to cultivate their already existing abilities and push them to further themselves in their learning process, without rushing them.
 Our focus is to help our students to learn more and get them to the level of English they desire.

 The course is from Monday to Friday / Monday to Thursday and is spread out over various levels according to the students’ abilities, from Elementary to Advanced.
-These classes are composed of 15 compulsory hours every week, with the option of 5 extra conversation hours weekly, with their teachers and classmates.
+These classes are composed of 15 compulsory hours every week with their teachers and classmates.

 |Remedial Beginner||A0||10 weeks||You have no previous experience of English and you find it too difficult to study at Elementary level.|